Invoice items

 The invoice item reports will show all invoice items that have been used at least once during the financial year.

-Note: to include invoice items that haven't been used, uncheck the 'Hide Nill Balances' option at the top of this report.
+Note: To include invoice items that haven't been used, uncheck the 'Exclude Nil Balances' option at the top of this report.

-To create a custom report of particular items, e.g. the items that relate to 'Room Hire', you can recreate one or more invoice item tags, which then can be applied to invoice items.
+To create a custom report of particular items, e.g. the items that relate to 'Room Hire', you can create one or more invoice item tags, which then can be applied to invoice items.

 Invoice item tags can be set up within the Manage Invoice Item Tags screen, then applied to invoice items within the Invoice Items screen.